-ARB's failure to recognize the factual issues underlying the choice of a NOx baseline means it has cited no evidence tending to prove biodiesel producers only reacted to the original LCFS regulations and began producing more biodiesel after the carbon intensity requirements kicked in at the start of 2011.
-ARB's failure to recognize the underlying factual issues also indicates a misunderstanding of, or an unwillingness to apply, the limits CEQA and the Guidelines place on its selection of a baseline.
+&lt;sup>22 ARB's failure to recognize the factual issues underlying the choice of a NOx baseline means it has cited no evidence tending to prove biodiesel producers only reacted to the original LCFS regulations and began producing more biodiesel after the carbon

-Code of Civil Procedure section 1060 and any conclusions reached by us would be merely an advisory opinion.
+Third, the issue of whether using NOx emissions in 2010 would comply with CEQA is not properly before this court because the hypothetical use of a 2010 baseline on remand is not one of the "grounds for noncompliance" which CEQA alleged in this appeal.
+(See § 21005, subd. (c).)
+Here, a ground for noncompliance was ARB's use of a 2014 baseline.
+Furthermore, the issue is not an "actual controversy" for purposes of Code of Civil Procedure section 1060 and any conclusions reached by us would be merely an advisory opinion.
 (See Stonehouse Homes LLC v.
 City of Sierra Madre (2008) 167 Cal.App.4th 531, 542 [court declined to issue an advisory opinion on a controversy that did not yet exist].)

 Accordingly, we will not decide whether a 2010 baseline is appropriate for use on remand.
 Furthermore, we limit our informal guidance on the choice of baseline to the following observations.
 First, ARB should determine when it commenced its environmental analysis of the original LCFS regulations.
 Second, if ARB chooses to adopt a baseline other than the normal, existing conditions baseline, it must provide an adequate justification for that choice and support that justification with substantial evidence.
 For instance, a conclusory statement that an existing conditions baseline would be misleading is not an adequate justification.
-Third, the choice of an existing conditions baseline would avoid challenges to that choice based on the argument that baseline chosen includes increases in biodiesel use because reporting entities already had begun modifying their behavior in anticipation of the adoption or implementation of the original LCFS regulations.
+Third, the choice of an existing conditions baseline chosen includes increases in biodiesel use because reporting entities already had begun modifying their behavior in anticipation of the adoption or implementation of the original LCFS regulations.